 - Sherlock Holmes is quite cultured; he just refuses to live up to the image and prefers the drunk/wasted/stoned eccentric genius style.

-- Hannibal Lecter of Silence of the Lambs, anyone?
+- Silence of the Lambs: Hannibal Lecter.

 - Ghost Dog is a hitman who is also an enormous fan of Samurai culture and philosophy.
 And that's only the start of it: he also trains pigeons, reads classic literature along with books about philosophy, civil rights struggles, fantasy novels, and has warrior symbols from multiple cultures in his tiny shack.

 - With the exception of Ariadne, Arthur in Inception seems to be the least capable member when it comes to fighting.
 He's almost always dressed in a slick suit or his Waistcoat of Style with his hair combed back and seems to be primarily Cobb's smart assistant who manages the high tech equipment.
-However, in the first dream level he dreams up one of the biggest guns and in the second level he he completely owns gravity, making Neo look like a cheap carnival artist.
+However, in the first dream level he dreams up one of the biggest guns and in the second level he completely owns gravity, making Neo look like a cheap carnival artist.

 - Benedict from Last Action Hero.